This post may contain affiliate links. Read my disclosure policy.

 Disclaimer: This recipe was developed through a sponsored partnership with Cabot Creamery Co-operative.
 As always, all opinions are my own.

-Hot Monterey Chicken Dip
+Hot Barbeque Chicken Dip

 There really isn’t much better than a hot, cheesy dip.
 When gathering with friends or family, digging into a spread of delicious appetizers is definitely one of the best parts of these festive get-togethers.

 We actually love them so much that sometimes my little family of four will even make a meal out of our favorite “snacky food”.
 It makes movie night, game day, or a small birthday celebration even more fun.
 In fact, it’s also a good way to shake the doldrums out of a random Tuesday.

 However, there might be one thing better.
 And that is taking another favorite dish and turning it into one of those hot, cheesy dips.

 Monterey Chicken was a long-time staple on the menu at a popular fast-casual chain restaurant.
 It had chicken breasts topped with barbecue sauce, melted cheese, bacon, and tomatoes.
 Really, how can you go wrong with that delicious savory combo?

 Since it has been discontinued, countless Copycat Monterey Chicken recipes have popped up all over the internet.
 This may not be a copycat, but it’s certainly a fun and tasty way to transform and enjoy the flavors of this favorite dish.

 Bubbling and ooey gooey with plenty of melted cheese, loaded with chicken, made a little sassy and saucy with your favorite barbecue sauce, then topped with bacon and some tomatoes and scallions for a little freshness.
 This barbecue chicken dip recipe is going to be requested at every party from this point forward!